More than 5 Million Happy Customers

 7. Ho Chi Minh port in Ho Chi Minh city

-• add Do I need to enter Vietnam on the exact date as specified in my application?
+• add Do I need to enter Vietnam on the exact date as specified in my Vietnam visa application?

-No. The date specified in your application is only an indication for the commencement of the validity period of your e-Visa.
+No. The date specified in your Vietnam evisa application is only an indication for the commencement of the validity period of your Vietnam visa.
 You may enter Vietnam on any date within this stated period.
-Please do not enter Vietnam earlier than the entry date approved for your e-visa.
+Please do not enter Vietnam earlier than the entry date approved for your Vietnam travel visa.

-• add I have since renewed my passport after the application, may I make amendments and changes on my existing e-Visa, or do I have to apply for a new e-Visa?
+• add I have since renewed my passport after the Vietnam e visa application, may I make amendments and changes to my existing Vietnam visa, or do I have to apply for a new Vietnam visa evisa?

-No. You must obtain another e-Visa, as your passport’s particulars may have been altered.
+No. You must obtain another evisa for Vietnam, as your passport’s particulars may have been altered.

-• add Do I need to obtain a separate e-Visa for each person accompanying me on this trip?
+• add Do I need to obtain a separate Vietnam visa for each person accompanying me on this trip?

 Yes.
-Each traveler must carry their own separate e-Visa.
+Each traveller must carry their own separate Vietnam travel visa.

-• add Can I obtain a multiple-entry e-Visa?
+• add Can I obtain a Vietnam multiple entry visa?

-No. An e-Visa is for single entry purposes only.
+No. A Vietnam evisa for Indians is for single entry purposes only.

-• add Am I allowed to stay for more than 30 days in Vietnam with my e-visa?
+• add Am I allowed to stay for more than 30 days in Vietnam with my evisa for Vietnam?

-No. An e-Visa is only valid for stays of less than 30 days in Vietnam.
+No. A Vietnam e visa is only valid for stays of less than 30 days in Vietnam.

-• add I would like to stay in Vietnam for a period of time longer than the e-Visa permits.
+• add I would like to stay in Vietnam for a period of time longer than the Vietnam evisa permits.
 What should I do for an extension?

-After entering Vietnam by e-Visa, you can request an agency/organization/individual in Vietnam to guarantee your stay and apply on your behalf for a new visa at the Vietnam Immigration Department in accordance with Section 1, Article 16 of the Law on Entry, Exit, Transit and Residence of Foreigners in Vietnam.
-If you overstay your visa validity period, you might be fined, deported or banned from future travel to Vietnam for a specific period of time.
+After entering Vietnam with a Vietnam evisa for Indians, you can request an agency/organization/individual in Vietnam to guarantee your stay and apply on your behalf for a new visa at the Vietnam Immigration Department in accordance with Section 1, Article 16 of the Law on Entry, Exit, Transit and Residence of Foreigners in Vietnam.
+If you overstay your Vietnam visa validity period, you might be fined, deported, or banned from future travel to Vietnam for a specific period of time.

-• add I do not want to apply for an e-Visa.
-May I apply for a visa on arrival instead?
+• add I do not want to apply for Vietnam visa for Indians online.
+May I apply for a Vietnam entry visa on arrival instead?

-Yes, you may opt to apply for a visa on arrival.
-Please note that visa on arrival is only usable for those entering Vietnam by air, and entering via customs at international airports only.
-It is recommended to get the Vietnam Visa in India itself then getting the Visa on arrival to avoid any last minute problems and long queues at the Vietnam Airport.
+Yes, you may opt to apply for a Vietnam travel visa on arrival, but please note that visa on arrival in Vietnam for Indians is only usable for those entering Vietnam by air, and entering via customs at international airports only.
+It is recommended to get the Vietnam visa from India itself then getting the Vietnam visa on arrival for Indians to avoid any last minute problems and long queues at the Vietnam Airport.
 Getting a Vietnam e-visa in India is a really easy and hassle free process.

-• add How long before my travel date should I apply for an e-Visa?
+• add How long before my travel date should I apply for an e-Visa for Vietnam?

-You are advised to submit your e-Visa application at least 5 days before your departure date.
-Typically, it takes 3 working days for your e-Visa to be processed and approved.
+You are advised to submit your Vietnam visa application at least 5 days before your departure date.
+Typically, it takes 3 working days for a Vietnam tourist visa for Indians to be processed and approved.

-• add Do I need an e-Visa if I am on a cruise ship?
+• add Do I need a Vietnam tourist visa if I am on a cruise ship?

 2. Hai Phong port in Hai Phong provice